Why Yellowstone in September?

 4. Shops in the local communities have sales.

 While Yellowstone offers the creation of mother nature, the surrounding communities offer sales.
 Towns like Jackson Hole, West Yellowstone, Cody, and Cooke City have plenty of local shops looking to move merchandise.
 Peak summer visitation is in July and August so many local shops are looking to sell their goods and services before the parks official closure.
-These sales continually enrich their communities and way of life and provide more experiences for travelers.
+These sales continually enrich their communities and way of life and provide more experiences for travelers and making September the best month to visit Yellowstone.